-Amanda Stanton Spotted Making Out With ‘Bachelor’ Nation’ Man, Moving On From Josh Murray
+Amanda Stanton Reportedly Spotted Making Out With ‘Bachelor’ Nation Man, Moving On From Josh Murray

 The fans were shocked when they found out that Bachelor Nation couple Josh Murray and Amanda Stanton had called it quits.
 This couple got engaged on Bachelor in Paradise, and it really did look like they would end up married.
-They did end up calling it quits, and now it turns out that Amanda has been spotted making out with someone else from Bachelor Nation.
+They, however, ended up calling it quits, and now it turns out that Amanda has been spotted making out with someone else from Bachelor Nation.
 Reality Steve shared the details about what went down this past weekend while Amanda was in Nashville.

 @LaurenBushnell3 Enjoyed meeting you and @amandastantonnn!
 Not only are y'all beautiful, you're so nice!
 Hope you like The Patterson House! pic.twitter.com/ZBxUBzuclE